CreateSean/craft-starter/README.md

 1. Environment Label - adds a color bar across the control panel indicating current environmen
 2. Minify - minifies html/css/js on production
-3. Redactor - Rich Text Editor
+3. CKEditor - Rich Text Editor
 4. Retcon - extra twig filters
 5. SEOmatic - used for all SEO.
-6. Template Comments - adds template comments in local dev to make finding templates easy
+6. Control Panel CSS - add custom styles to the CP
-7. Typed Link Field - used for buttons and other linkks
+7. Hyper - used for buttons and other linkks
-8. ~~User Manual - in CP user manual ~~ removed until a Craft 4 version is available
+8. ~~User Manual - in CP user manual ~~ removed until a Craft 5 version is available
 9. Knock Knock - password protect staging site (pass: **letmein**)
-10. MatrixMate
-11. Typogrify
+10. Typogrify
 11. Sprig - Reactive components
-13. AssetRev - link to css and js files with manifest.json file names
+12. AssetRev - link to css and js files with manifest.json file names

-## Redactor

-Redactor has the [link-attribute plugin installed](https://github.com/simplicate-web/redactor-link-attr) Adding/editing data attribute options is a 2 step process.

-1. go to `modules/sitemodule/src/SiteModule.php` line 118 and edit or add another line like this `$def->addAttribute('a', 'data-track', 'Text');`
-2. go to `config/redator/site.json` and edit or copy/paste line 20.

 ## Typogrify

 See the [typogrify docs](https://nystudio107.com/docs/typogrify/) for advanced usage.
-For basic use add the typography fitler to your redactor fields like this
+For basic use add the typography filter to your redactor fields like this

 ```{{ entry.copy|typogrify }}```